Privacy Policy

 - pseudonymous Microsoft advertising IDs or comparable identifiers,

-- technical meta information (times, referrers, retrieval events).
+- technical meta-information (timestamps, referrers, access events).

 8.12.2 Purpose

-- Creating pseudonymous target groups (remarketing),
+- Creation of pseudonymous target groups (remarketing),

-- Displaying interest-based advertising (only with consent).
+- Display of interest-based advertising (only with consent).

 8.12.3 Legal basis